andresousadotpt/drop/README.md

 # Drop

-[Drop](https://drop.andresousa.pt): local file sharing in your browser.
+[Drop](https://drop.andresousa.pt): local file and text sharing in your browser.
 Inspired by Apple's Airdrop.

 #### Drop is built with the following technologies: